alfred-kc-tang/PostgreSQL-DVD-rental-database/README.md

 ## Query 5

-As the data appears to be clean, we can perform some exploratory data analysis.
+As the data appears to be clean, I can perform some exploratory data analysis.
 I wanted to figure out the number of rentals on each date.

 ## Query 6